tunasplam/tunasplam.github.io/README.md

 ### TODO Ideas

-Maybe music connection admonition.
+- Maybe music connection admonition.
 Things where major modern works were influenced by something.
+- "Currently reading" information on left side bar.
+- Sections on right side bar should spill to next line instead of truncating.

 ## Chirpy-Starter info (was already here)